 "It's never too late to start good health habits," says Dr. Eros, "but the best thing women can do to reduce the risk of colorectal cancer is to begin having regular screenings at age 50."

 However, don't wait to talk to your doctor if you have a family history or exhibit symptoms like blood in your stool, persistent abdominal pain or unexplained weight loss.
+Talk with your doctor about which screening method is right for you.

 "If your medical history suggests you may be at risk, or if you are having symptoms, you should be screened for colorectal cancer immediately, regardless of your age."